phodal/awesome-iot/README.md

 * [Arduino ZERO](https://www.arduino.cc/en/Main/ArduinoBoardZero) - This board aims to provide a platform for innovative projects in smart IoT devices, wearable technology, high-tech automation, crazy robotics, and much more.
 * [BeagleBone](http://beagleboard.org/getting-started/) -  BeagleBone Black is a low-cost, community-supported development platform for developers and hobbyists
 * [Cheapduino](http://www.dfrobot.com/wiki/index.php/CheapDuino_(SKU:DFR0236)) - CheapDuino is the most cheapest Arduino compatible processor in the world.
-* [ESP8266 Smartwatch](https://github.com/Jeija/esp8266-smartwatch) - ESP8266 DIY WiFi Smartwatch with MPU-9250, RTC, OLED, FT232, ...
+* [ESP8266 Smartwatch ★ 39 ⧗ 0](https://github.com/Jeija/esp8266-smartwatch) - ESP8266 DIY WiFi Smartwatch with MPU-9250, RTC, OLED, FT232, ...
 * [Intel Galileo](http://www.arduino.cc/en/ArduinoCertified/IntelGalileo) - Galileo is a microcontroller board based on the Intel® Quark SoC X1000 Application Processor, a 32-bit Intel Pentium-class system on a chip
 * [Microduino](https://www.microduino.cc/) - Microduino is about the size of a quarter and less than half the size of the original Arduino board.
 * [NodeMCU](http://www.nodemcu.com/) -  a firmware based on ESP8266 wifi-soc.
-* [PULPino](https://github.com/pulp-platform/pulpino) - PULPino is an open-source microcontroller system, based on a small 32-bit RISC-V core developed at ETH Zurich.
+* [PULPino ★ 201 ⧗ 0](https://github.com/pulp-platform/pulpino) - PULPino is an open-source microcontroller system, based on a small 32-bit RISC-V core developed at ETH Zurich.
 * [Raspberry Pi](https://www.raspberrypi.org/) - a tiny and affordable computer that you can use to learn programming through fun, practical projects
 * [SquareWear](http://rayshobby.net/sqrwear/) - An Open-Source Arduino-based Wearable Microcontroller
 * [Tessel](https://tessel.io/) - Tessel is a completely open source and community-driven IoT and robotics development platform.